 Bed Bug Infestations

 Bed bugs have a knack for tucking their brownish, flat, oval-shaped bodies into the most obscure places and are often mistaken for ticks.
 Their size and ability to successfully hide contribute to the difficulty in controlling them.
-According to the University of Kentucky, signs of bed bugs include dried excrement that appears as a reddish or brown stain on mattresses and box springs and blood smears on bed sheets.
-A moderate to heavy infestation encourages bed bugs to spread out, at which time they can be found anywhere in the home.
+Signs of bed bugs include dried excrement that appears as a reddish or brown stain on mattresses and box springs and blood smears on bed sheets according to the University of Kentucky.
+A moderate to heavy infestation encourages them to spread out at which time they can be found anywhere in the home.
 These small insects hide during the day and feed on their hosts at night.
 Itchy welts, bumps or bites that appear after sleeping are a sign of an infestation.
 Though they may not transfer disease and the physical effect is minimal, bed bugs can cause insomnia due to the fear of being bitten at night.

 Implied Warranty of Habitability

 The California Supreme Court case Green v.
 Superior Court set the standard for California's habitability law.
-The implied warranty of habitability established in the case makes a landlord responsible for the repair of serious defects that affect habitability.
-The California Department of Consumer Affairs also states a unit must "provide clean and sanitary buildings, grounds, and appurtenances, such as detached garages, free from debris, filth, rubbish, garbage, rodents, and vermin."
+Under this law, a unit must provide "clean and sanitary buildings, grounds, and appurtenances (for example, a garden or a detached garage), free from debris, filth, rubbish, garbage, rodents, and vermin," states the California Department of Consumer Affairs.
+The "implied warranty of habitability," established in the case makes a landlord responsible for the repair of serious defects that affect habitability.
 Tenants who suspect bed bugs or other vermin have legal rights and must complete a process to resolve the issue.

 Tenants also can move out of the unit immediately without notice.
-The tenant should still request the landlord eradicate the insects right away, take pictures of the infestation, provide a letter stating they are vacating under Civil Code Section 1942 and request a final walk through.
+The tenant should still request the landlord eradicate the insects immediately, take pictures of the infestation, provide a letter stating they are vacating under Civil Code Section 1942 and request a final walkthrough.
 Prior to immediately vacating, consulting an attorney can provide valuable insight into the results of a possible legal battle for property abandonment.